 Absent Ballot Information

 Absentee ballots can be requested by voters who cannot or do not wish to vote in-person during early voting or on Election Day.
-This is an official ballot that will be cast if voted and returned to the Registrar of Voters office by the deadline (7 pm on Election Day).
-The request for an absentee ballot must be in writing and made by the deadline for each election to be honored (the deadline to request an absentee ballot is 7 days prior to Election Day).
+This is an official ballot that will be cast if voted and returned to the Registrar of Voters office postmarked no later than Election Day.
+The request for an absentee ballot must be in writing and made by the deadline for each election to be honored (the deadline to request an absentee ballot is 14 days prior to Election Day).
 After the request is processed, the voter will be sent Absentee (Mail) Ballot voting materials, which includes a paper ballot and voting instructions.
 CLICK HERE for an absent ballot request form.

-- NEW for 2018 - if you are 65 or older and/or have a physical disability, you may request permanent absentee ballot status for all future elections for which you are eligible to vote.
+- NEW for 2020 - any voter may request permanent absentee ballot status for all future elections for which you are eligible to vote.
 Simply fill out the request for an absent ballot, and check the box next to "REQUEST PERMANENT STATUS."
 Please call or email our office if you have any questions.

 - For all others, an absent ballot request can be filled out and processed at the beginning of each election year.

 - o Your absent ballot request is only valid for the calendar year in which we receive it.

 - o It is important that you specify which election(s) you are requesting a ballot for.

 THE DEADLINE TO SUBMIT A REQUEST FOR AN ABSENT BALLOT IS 14 DAYS PRIOR TO ANY ELECTION, AT 5 pm.